Find out which organisations we collect levies for.

 Read our guidance on Financial Ombudsman Service exemptions.

-You must apply for an exemption.
+How to apply for an exemption.

 Money Advice Service (MAS)